 Conclusion

-In this hands-on lab, we saw about Kubernetes auditing and its implementation.
+In this blog, we saw about Kubernetes auditing and its implementation.